react-native-webview/react-native-webview/docs/Reference.md

 ### `scrollEnabled`

 Boolean value that determines whether scrolling is enabled in the `WebView`.
 The default value is `true`.
+Setting this to `false` will prevent the webview from moving the document body when the keyboard appears over an input.

 | Type | Required | Platform |
 | ---- | -------- | -------- |